AppImage/docs.appimage.org/source/packaging-guide/native-binaries.rst

 .. code-block:: bash

-   > ./linuxdeploy-x86_64.AppImage --appdir AppDir --init-appdir
+   > ./linuxdeploy-x86_64.AppImage --appdir AppDir

-The :code:`--init-appdir` parameter creates some basic directory structure that isn't necessarily required, but might be handy when adding resources manually to the AppImage.
-It can also create empty AppDirs.
+This creates :code:`AppDir` if it doesn't exist yet.
+Inside :code:`AppDir` some basic directory structure is created that isn't necessarily required, but might be handy when adding resources manually to the AppImage.

 .. note::
    linuxdeploy supports an iterative workflow, i.e., you run it, and it will start to bundle resources.
 If there is a problem, it will show a detailed error message, and exit with an error code.
 You can then fix the issue, and call it again to try again.
 See :ref:`ref-linuxdeploy-iterative-workflow` for more information.